arham2004m/git-github/readme.md

 U - untracked
 A - added or staged
 C - Commited
+-> .gitignore file : you enter name of any file in this git stop monitoring it
 # Commands you need to know
 ->git status -s => to know current status of unstaged and staged files ->git log oneline => to know current status of saved points